Astronomical clock: History

 The astronomical clocks developed by the English mathematician and cleric Richard of Wallingford in St Albans during the 1330s, and by medieval Italian physician and astronomer Giovanni Dondi dell'Orologio in Padua between 1348 and 1364 are masterpieces of their type.
 They no longer exist, but detailed descriptions of their design and construction survive, and modern reproductions have been made.
 Wallingford's clock may have shown the sun, moon (age, phase, and node), stars and planets, and had, in addition, a wheel of fortune and an indicator of the state of the tide at London Bridge.
 De Dondi's clock was a seven-faced construction with 107 moving parts, showing the positions of the sun, moon, and five planets, as well as religious feast days.

-Both these clocks, and others like them, were probably less accurate than their designers would have wished.
-The gear ratios may have been exquisitely calculated, but their manufacture was somewhat beyond the mechanical abilities of the time, and they never worked reliably.
+Both these clocks, and others like them, were probably less accurate than their designers intended.
+Although the gear ratios may have been carefully calculated, their manufacture was somewhat beyond the mechanical abilities of the time, and they never worked reliably.
 Furthermore, in contrast to the intricate advanced wheelwork, the timekeeping mechanism in nearly all these clocks until the 16th century was the simple verge and foliot escapement, which had errors of at least half an hour a day.

-Astronomical clocks were built as demonstration or exhibition pieces, to impress as much as to educate or inform.
+Astronomical clocks were built as demonstration or exhibition pieces, intended to impress as well as to educate or inform.
 The challenge of building these masterpieces meant that clockmakers would continue to produce them, to demonstrate their technical skill and their patrons' wealth.
 The philosophical message of an ordered, heavenly-ordained universe, which accorded with the Gothic-era view of the world, helps explain their popularity.

 The growing interest in astronomy during the 18th century revived interest in astronomical clocks, less for the philosophical message, more for the accurate astronomical information that pendulum-regulated clocks could display.

 Generic description

-Although each astronomical clock is different, they share some common features.
+Astronomical clocks vary in design, but share some common features.